 graphic design, tee shirts, humor, free thought, inspiration, science, freethought, politics, earth, atheist, dawkins, hitchens, agnostic

 This relaxed fit cotton t-shirt for men has a seamless rib collar with double-needle cover-stitching, shoulder-to-shoulder taping, double-needle sleeve and bottom hem.
 The shirt is made from 100% pre-shrunk cotton and has a relatively light fabric weight of 5.3 oz.
-Light oxford is made from made from 99% cotton/1% polyester.
+Light oxford is made from 99% cotton/1% polyester.

 still to fill